fanTaux/FeedMe-Smart-Feeder/README.md

 - **Evaluation:** To assess performance and durability, the system will be tested in a real-world environment, such as a chicken coop.
 This evaluation will measure the device's robustness and effectiveness under actual operational conditions.

 ## Conclusion
-This IoT project can save cost, time, and effort for chicken farmers.
+<div align="justify"> This IoT project can save cost, time, and effort for chicken farmers.
 Its automatic features can provide benefits for chicken farmers.
 With this product we can also bring a better life with future technology.
-As long as we can use this product well, we can develop chicken farming with better techniques and provide better efficiency for other activities.
+As long as we can use this product well, we can develop chicken farming with better techniques and provide better efficiency for other activities. </div>

 ## Team
 1. Balevvvvy (https://github.com/Balevvvvy)